Trump’s attacks on vote counts seem to follow an authoritarian playbook

 Trump used federal authorities to clear protesters from the park in front of the White House in June, calling the group an anarchist mob.

-Trump also cast doubt on the federal investigation of an alleged kidnapping plot against Michigan’s Democratic governor, saying last month that people “should have the right” to decide for themselves whether the alleged plotters, many of them Trump supporters, were guilty of anything.
+Trump also cast doubt on the federal investigation of an alleged kidnapping plot against Michigan’s Democratic governor, saying last month that people “should have the right” to decide for themselves whether the alleged plotters were guilty of anything.

-After a caravan of supporters surrounded and delayed a Biden campaign bus on a Texas highway on Friday, Trump cheered them on.
+After a caravan of supporters surrounded and delayed a Biden campaign bus on a Texas highway last week, Trump cheered them on.

 “In my opinion, these patriots did nothing wrong,” Trump said in a tweet Sunday.
 “Instead, the FBI & Justice should be investigating the terrorists, anarchists, and agitators of ANTIFA.”